Developing Your Next CEO

-Family Outsiders who make good CEO candidates can be entrepreneurs like Alejandro Birman, whose startup was so successful that it added more than $200 million to the sales of his family’s shoe company, Arezzo.
+Family Outsiders who make good CEO candidates can be entrepreneurs like Alexandre Birman, whose startup was so successful that it added more than $200 million to the sales of his family’s shoe company, Arezzo.
 Or like Tony Simmons (See Fig. 1) who built a manufacturing company for Manitowoc Cranes as an Outsider CEO before buying that company and selling it, then being recruited by his family’s fifth generation hot sauce maker, McIlhenny Company.
 These family members have the right values and they respect the strengths of the company but are aggressive change agents.

 The Non-Family Outsider